Canon 50mm f/1.2 L

 USM: Ultra-Sonic Motor: The focus motor operates silently.

-Focal Length: 50mm.
 Used on a 1.3x camera it gives an angle of view similar to what a 63mm lens would give on a 35mm film camera.
-On a 1.6x camera it gives an angle of view similar to what an 81mm lens would give on a 35mm film camera.
-See also Crop Factor.

 It's very good at f/1.2 and of course fantastic from f/2.8 and smaller.

 The front and rear groups move inside the barrel.
-The barrel itself and filter thread don't move.
+The barrel itself and filter threads don't move.

 Focus Distance Scale